-[7A] In considering the prior Colorado Rules of Professional Conduct, the Colorado Supreme Court has stated that "with one important exception [involving knowing misappropriation of property] we have considered a reckless state of mind, constituting scienter, as equivalent to "knowing" for disciplinary purposes."
+[7A] In considering the prior Colorado Rules of Professional Conduct, the Colorado Supreme Court has stated, important exception [involving knowing misappropriation considered property] we have а reckless state of constituting scienter, equivalent to "knowing" as disciplinary purposes."
 In the Matter of Egbune, 971 P.2d 1065, 1069 (Colo.1999).
 See also People v.
 Rader, 822 P.2d 950 (Colo.
 1992); People v.
 Small, 962 P.2d 258, 260 (Colo.
 1998).
-For purposes of applying the ABA Standards for Imposition of Sanctions, and in determining whether conduct is fraudulent, the Court will continue to apply the Egbune line of cases.
-However, where a rule of professional conduct specifically requires the mental state of "knowledge," recklessness will not be sufficient to establish a violation of that rule and to that extent, the Egbune line of cases will not be followed.
+For purposes of applying the ABA Standards for Imposing Lawyer Sanctions, and in determining whether conduct is fraudulent, the Court will continue to apply the Egbune line of cases.
+However, where a Rule of Professional Conduct specifically requires the mental state of "knowledge," recklessness will not be sufficient to establish a violation of that Rule and to that extent, the Eabune line of cases will not be followed.